dakom/awsm-renderer/docs/DEVELOPMENT.md

 * [media](media): Media assets for the demo scenes
 * [licenses](licenses): Any third-party licenses needed for demo purposes

-### Media
+## Media

-For the sake of keeping the repo clean, media files are referenced remotely on the release build, and be downloaded locally to gitignored directories for dev builds.
+For the sake of keeping the repo clean, media files are referenced remotely on the release build, and can be downloaded locally to gitignored directories for dev builds.

-As of right now, it needs manual cloning/downloading, is not done through git submodules.
-So, clone into `media` the following repos:
+Currently, these need to be manually cloned/downloaded (not via git submodules).
+Clone into `media` the following repos:

 1. https://github.com/KhronosGroup/glTF-Sample-Assets.git
 2. https://github.com/dakom/awsm-renderer-assets.git